 South Asia is home to many intriguing traditions and customs.
 It is hard to find a more diverse place with so many unique festivals and celebrations.
-Examples of this include Makha Bucha Day throughout many of the countries and Independence Day in India.
+Examples of this include Makha Bucha Day in Thailand and Independence Day in India.
 There are also many traditions and practices unique to the region.
 In some areas, it may be considered disrespectful to use the left hand for social tasks, or in some areas you may find women covering their faces and showing modesty.
-Things such are tips are less common then in the West.
+Things such are tips are less common than in the West.
 People in some areas may even find it strange if you say ‘thank you’, as they often prefer a certain grace, attitude, and quiet gratitude.

 Read below to learn more about South Asian history & culture.